AZNova/trafficserver/doc/admin-guide/files/records.config.en.rst

    separated by semi-colons.
 For TLS proxy ports the default value is all available protocols.
 For non-TLS proxy ports the default is HTTP only.

+pp
+   Enables Proxy Protocol on the port.
+If Proxy Protocol is enabled on the port, all incoming requests must be prefaced with the PROXY header.
+See :ref:`Proxy Protocol <proxy-protocol>` for more details on how to configure this option properly.

 tr-full
    Fully transparent.
 This is a convenience option and is identical to specifying both ``tr-in`` and ``tr-out``.